 Anjaw district is a place that is well-known for its amazing natural beauty.
 And, what is perhaps a little more intriguing is the fact that this place is also the second populous district of India.

 It is a land of many enchanting rivers which flow freely in alignment with nature.
 Some of the most famous ones are the Lohit River, Lam River, Dichu River, etc.

 This district is quite rich in terms of wildlife and has an exotic variety of fauna and flora.
 There is a great chance that you might even find a rare variety of rare mammals such as Mishmi takin or Red goral if you visit this place.

-Historically speaking, this place has always been a land of Tawrah Mishmi, Kaman Mishmi and Meyor tribes of Arunachal Pradesh.
-And, it was in the year of 2004 that it was separated from Lohit district on February 16.
-It was then established again with seven different circles namely Hayuliang, Goiliang, Manchal, Chaglagam, Walong, Hawai and Kibithoo.
+Historically speaking, this place has always been the land of Tawrah Mishmi, Kaman Mishmi, and the Major tribes of Arunachal Pradesh.
+And, it was in the year 2004 that it was separated from the Lohit district on February 16.
+It was then established again with seven different circles namely Hayuliang, Goiliang, Manchal, Chaglagam, Walong, Hawai, and Kibithoo.

 The local inhabitants of this place are the Tawarahs, Digarus, and Kamans, who are also known as the Zakhrings.
 The Diagaru Mishmis are great people when it comes to hospitality.
 Diagru Mishmis are settled in the Hayuliang district and the Chaglagam area.
 Whereas the Miju Mishmis are settled in the Goiliang area.
 The majority of the people here are dependent on agricultural activities for their livelihood.

 We can say that nature has been quite generous to this district and has bequeathed it with a lot of waterfalls so much so that it has become quite popular among the people with the name 'The Land of Hundreds of Waterfalls'.